I have tried so very, very hard not to get into this. The whole FSoG thing just makes me tired and has since it first came out, so I mostly ignore it.

-Now, I do not think one movie or book is going to directly hurt someone (unless you throw it at them).
+Now, back to FSoG, I do not think one movie or book is likely going to directly hurt someone (unless you throw it at them).

 I think women are pretty savvy and I don’t worry about them reading FSoG and suddenly falling into an abusive relationship.
-I give women–even impressionable teen girls–a hell of a lot more credit than that, just like I don’t think merely watching one sexual assault against a trans character in an 80s film is going to directly lead to everyone assaulting trans women, or that every man ever who watches a rom-com is going to believe harassing a women will make her fall in love with him.
+I give women–even impressionable teen girls–a hell of a lot more credit than that.
+I don’t necessarily think merely watching one sexual assault against a character in an 80s film is going to directly lead to everyone assaulting women, or that every man ever who watches a single rom-com is going to believe harassing a women will make her fall in love with him.

 But these stories do not exist in a vacuum.